Horsetail: benefits, dosage, contraindications

 ✪✪✪✪✪

-In vivo, the application of horsetail on a wound, in the form of a decoction or ointment, has led to healing.
-The authors concluded that this positive effect might come from silica, silicic acid, silicon, and saponins in the Equisetum arvense (horsetail) extract.
-The dose used is 10 g of ground plant-based substance in 1 liter of water as a decoction, to be applied several times during the day.
+In vivo, the application of horsetail to the wound, in the form of a decoction or ointment, resulted in healing.
+The authors concluded that this positive effect may come from silica, silicic acid, silicon and saponins in the Equisetum arvense (horsetail) extract.
+The dose used is 10 g of ground herbal substance in 1 liter of water as a decoction, to be applied several times during the day.

 Posologie